CS234319/safot/Material/Tutorials/sml/introduction.md

 <!--vert-->

 ### Language Spirit

 Robin Milner on ML:

 > "ML is a general purpose programming language.
 First, it has **an escape and escape trapping mechanism**, well-adapted to programming strategies which may be inapplicable to certain goals.
-Second, it has a **polymorphic type discipline** which combines the flexibility of programming in a typeless language with the security of compile-time type checking." - Robin Milner
+Second, it has a **polymorphic type discipline** which combines the flexibility of programming in a typeless language with the security of compile-time type checking."

 <!--vert-->

-Two main features emphasized by the language creator
+two main features emphasized by the language creator

 * exception mechanism for disciplined management of errors
 * type system